-Please note that the current subjects are not under a lamp, so the video feed is best viewed during daylight hours (Pacific Time Zone).
+Please note that some subjects may not be placed under a lamp, so the video feed is generally best viewed during daylight hours (Pacific Time Zone).

 These invertebrates are taking a break from the camera, but may be featured in the future!

 These large insects (can grow up to 3 inches long) are not found in Southern California but originate from Madagascar – an island off the coast of eastern Africa.
 They can live up to 5 years in captivity and typically feed on vegetable material and high-protein pellets (like dog food)!